WCAG - Benefits of Making Your Bank Website Accessible for Visually Impaired Users

 - If you have PDFs available for download or viewing, make sure to include a link to Adobe’s Accessibility web site for help reading PDFs

 - Audio and Video items should include a transcript

 - Make sure to not separate form field labels from the actual form element.
 For example: Name:<input type=”text” name=”name”>

 - Layout pages with style sheets instead of tables

-How much extra cost will this add to building a website?
+How much extra cost will WCAG compliance add to a website?